40M Nimród: Design

 Late in the war, the vehicle was issued with a 150 mm muzzle loaded rifle grenade (or "shaft grenade" when referring to cannon calibers, "Stielgranate") designated 42M.
 This was a German Stielgranate 41 which had been modified to mount the 40 mm 36M gun instead of the German 3.7 cm Pak 36.
 It consisted of a German 15 cm hollow charge artillery shell (I.Gr.
 39 Hl/A, "Infantrie Granate 39 Hohlladung/A") mounted on a fin-stabilized tube meant to fit over the muzzle of the gun, and was launched by the use of a specialized blank cartridge loaded in the main gun.
 The 42M is often found under the name "Kerngranate", which is German for Core Shell.

 Service history

-The 40M Nimród was manufactured by the Manfred Weiss Works.
+The 40M Nimród was manufactured by the Manfréd Weiss Works.
 A first batch of 46 vehicles powered by a German Büssing-NAG L8V/36TR engine was followed by another batch of 89 vehicles powered by a Hungarian Ganz IP VGT 107 Type II (built under license from Büssing-NAG).

-Although it was originally intended for anti-tank use, in 1943 the 40M Nimród was reclassified for anti-aircraft use; as it was unable to penetrate the armor of the tanks in use by the Red Army.
+Although it was originally intended for anti-tank use, and it did see some success in destroying Soviet tanks, in 1943 the 40M Nimród was reclassified for anti-aircraft use as it was unable to penetrate the thick armor of the tanks in use by the Red Army by that point.

-The following units have employed this vehicle:
+The following units used this vehicle: